Skip to content

 /polymarket discover --limit 5

 Submitting a command group such as /polymarket shows its available child commands.
-The TUI command tree mirrors the main CLI namespaces for account, portfolio, Polymarket, Hyperliquid, Solana, and bot workflows, but the popup is the source of truth for what is available in the current build.
+The TUI command tree mirrors the main CLI namespaces for account, portfolio, Polymarket, Hyperliquid, and Solana.
+Preview builds with agent-preview may also expose bot workflows.
+The popup is the source of truth for what is available in the current build.

 Escape routes